DevOpsChat/blog/2015-06-29-devops-at-a-hardware-startup.md

+---
-# DevOps at a Hardware Startup
+title: DevOps at a Hardware Startup
+categories:
+  - hardware, IoT
+---
 #### Jordan Stone - Chief Software Architect at Notion <getnotion.com>

 ## What is Notion?